-GU Please provide the URL of y our institution's net price calculator:
+G0 Please provide the URL of your institution's net price calculator:

-Provide 2012-2013 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2020-2021 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2012-2013 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2012-2013 academic year costs of attendance will be available:
+Check here if your institution's 2020-2021 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2020-2021 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2020-2021 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition: \$43,722
+Tuition: \$58,133 \$58,133

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition: \$43,722
+Tuition:

-G1 REQUIRED FEES: \$741
+G1 REQUIRED FEES: \$939 \$939

 G1 ROOM AND BOARD:

-(on-campus) \$12,440
+(on-campus) \$15,916 \$15,916

 G1 ROOM ONLY:

-(on-campus) \$7,340
+(on-campus) \$9,616 \$9,616

 G1 BOARD ONLY:

-(on-campus meal plan) \$5,100
+(on-campus meal plan) \$6,300 \$6,300

-· · · · · · · · · · · · · · · · · · ·

-G1 Comprehensive tuition and room ar nd board fee (if your
+G1 Comprehensive tuition and room an

-college cannot provide separate tuit tion and room and
+college cannot provide separate tuit ion and room and

+board fees):

+G1 Other: